parabuzzle/mikeheijmans.com/blog_posts/2025-03-19-nextjs-based-blog.md

 # The Problem

-Jekyll is really a static site generator focused as a blogging engine.
-If you look at the post count for the last 11 years, you'll see that I'm not a very good blogger.
-What I needed was a full on web application engine that will serve blog posts, and ideally, supports [markdown](https://www.markdownguide.org/basic-syntax/) and [frontmatter](https://jekyllrb.com/docs/front-matter/) so I can just drop-in all the legacy posts from my jekyll repo.
-I didn't want to do anything to "migrate" my existing content.
+Jekyll is was originally created as a blogging engine that would generate a static website for hosting on cheap (or free) static site hosting.
+If you look at my post count for the last 11 years, you'll see that I'm not a very consistent blogger.
+What _I_ needed was a full-on web application engine that will serve blog posts, and ideally, supports [markdown](https://www.markdownguide.org/basic-syntax/) and [frontmatter](https://jekyllrb.com/docs/front-matter/) so I can just drop-in all the legacy posts from my original jekyll-based website repo.
+I didn't want to do anything to "migrate" my existing post content.

-I migrated mikeheijmans.com to a NextJS based webapp running on Vercel.
+I switched mikeheijmans.com to a NextJS based webapp running on Vercel.
 I have some plans in the works that require a full on webapp with a database and such, so stay tuned for that.
-I now needed a way to jekyll markdown blog posts.
+I now needed a way to handle a collection of jekyll markdown blog posts.

-## The Requirements
+# The Requirements

-- Support Markdown format
+- Support Markdown
 - Support Frontmatter metadata
 - Get its content from Markdown files saved in the source repo
-- Dynamic listing and loading without a database or manually edited index file
+- Dynamic listing and loading without a database

 Let's break some of these down and discuss the possible solutions for each.

-## Support Markdown Format
+## Support Markdown

 This seems pretty straight forward on the surface.
 There are many ways of accomplishing this.
 NextJS supports MDX.
 You can read their docs on how to set it up [here](https://nextjs.org/docs/app/building-your-application/configuring/mdx).